A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

 7 | The Eye of Avarice   | 17 or 18 | 160

 ## TO DO
-  - Most High Ceoptra - 18th level Lamia Oracle
   - treasure by level - in progress

 ## Party Level and Target Allocation of Treasure